eth-cscs/abcpy/doc/source/README.rst

 Implementing a new Model
 ========================

-Often, one wants to use one of the provided inference schemes on a new probabilistic model, which is not part of ABCpy.
-We now go through the details of such a scenario using the probabilistic model of the Normal distribution to exemplify the mechanics.
+Often, one wants to use one of the provided inference schemes on a new random variable, which is not part of ABCpy.
+We now go through the details of such a scenario using the normal distribution to exemplify the mechanics.

 Every model has to conform to the API specified by the base class :py:class:`abcpy.probabilisticmodels.ProbabilisticModel`.
-Thus, making a new model compatible with ABCpy, essentially boils down to implementing the following methods:
+Thus, making a new model compatible with ABCpy essentially boils down to implementing the following methods:

 .. literalinclude:: ../../abcpy/probabilisticmodels.py
     :language: python
     :lines: 15, 128, 140, 152, 164, 177

 Of course, if your model does not have a easily implemented probability density function, this method does not have to be provided.
-But keep in mind that in this case, your model can only be used as one of the root models of the network, and not for any nodes contained in the prior.
-The prior can only contain probabilistic models that have a defined probability density function.
+But keep in mind that in this case, your model can only be used as one of the hierarhical models of the network, and not for any nodes contained in the prior.
+The prior can only contain random variables that have a defined probability density function.
 Of course, it is possible to use an approximative technique to approximate the probability density function, and provide this instead.

 In the following we go through a few of the required methods, explain what is expected, and show how it would be implemented for the Gaussian model.